Do Pain Management Doctors Drug Test? What To Expect On My First Visit?

 A medical pain control specialist will help you navigate the plethora of current pain medication legislation and rules.
 They will make sure you are getting the proper dosage for a suitable period to reduce the chances of being dependent or addicted.

-Although visiting a pain doctor does not always require a referral, most of the time, these appointments follow visits to your primary care physician (PCP) and another specialist, such as a neurosurgeon or orthopaedic surgeon.
 The most important thing is to provide all relevant historical information.
 And evidence to the examining pain treatment specialist so that the visit is fruitful and cantered on the patient and his or her pain issue.

 Spine conditions, such as herniated discs in the lumbar (back) or cervical (neck) spine, are the most common problems treated by pain specialists.
 For example, after a hernia repair, you can see a pain specialist for a nerve block, or a neurologist will refer you to a pain specialist.